JDR-Poly/Website/README.md

 2. Clone the project
 3. Run `npm install` in the project folder (you need to have nodejs and npm installed)
 4. (Optional) Change .env to change url and port
-5. Create a .env.local and fill these informations
+5. Create a .env.local (you can also create a .env.production.local for production) and fill these informations
 ```
 DB_IP=
 DB_PORT=